 Hello sun: If you see the sun outdoors, even if it is cool outside, go out and grab some Vitamin D.

 Prioritize taking care of yourself: Homeschooling your teenagers is demanding work that can be frustrating at times.
 If you are feeling burned out, it is time to put a greater priority on taking care of yourself.
 Some ideas: do yoga, take a nap, soak in a hot tub, do something creative, take time to read something you enjoy, sing, dance, exercise daily, talk to an old friend on the phone, buy yourself a little gift, learn something new or write in a journal.
 Negative attitudes can be contagious in a family so try to give yourself some space to be separate from the kids and bring back in some positive energy.

 Snow day: Why homeschool if you can’t take the day off now and then?
 Think about what recharges your batteries.
 You might choose a “pajama day” where you stay at home and just enjoy hobbies.
 Or, maybe it would be better to get out of the house for lunch and a matinee.

 Drop a thing or two: While winter may not be the ideal time to decide to stop homeschooling, it is okay to sometimes let go of a subject or an online course that is a poor fit.
 If it hasn’t worked since September it isn’t magically going to start working in February.
 The course doesn’t necessarily have to be dropped off the transcript entirely.
 Maybe it can be continued with a new approach.
 Sometimes just making one or two changes can be a big relief.

-Spring planning: Gardening catalogs and gardening planning sometimes offer hope in the wintertime.
+Spring and summer planning: Gardening catalogs and gardening planning sometimes offer hope in the wintertime.

-I hope there is some idea there that will help you get through the winter homeschool blues.
-If your family has found something that helps you get through the dark days please share it in the comments section.
+I hope there is some idea there that will help you make it through the winter homeschool blues.
+I’d love to hear how your family gets through the winter, so please share your strategies in the comment section.